ying32/govcl/README.en-US.md

 ```
 **Method 3 needs to be used in conjunction with the UI designer or the res2go tool.**

+#### Step 3: Copy the corresponding binary

+* Windows: According to whether the compiled binary is 32 or 64 bit, copy the corresponding "libvcl.dll" or "libvclx64.dll" or "liblcl.dll" to the current exe directory or system environment path.
+  * Go environment variable: `GOARCH = amd64 386` `GOOS = windows` `CGO_ENABLED=0`

+* Linux: Copy the "liblcl.so" executable directory (you can also copy liblcl.so to the `/usr/lib/` directory and use it as a public library).
+  * Go environment variable: `GOARCH = amd64` `GOOS = linux` `CGO_ENABLED=1`

+* MacOS: Copy the "liblcl.dylib" executable directory (Note for MacOS: you need to create the info.plist file yourself), or refer to: [App packaging on MacOS](https://gitee.com/ying32/govcl/wikis/pages?title=APP%E6%89%93%E5%8C%85&parent=FAQ%2FMac-OS)
+  * Go environment variable: `GOARCH = amd64` `GOOS = darwin` `CGO_ENABLED=1`
 ---
+### Note:

+**When using the "liblcl" library, it is run in a compatible "libvcl" library, so some methods and properties of components and components are not available.**

+---

 ### FAQ

 Q: Why is there no English WIKI?
 A: My English is bad.
 You can try using Google Translate [Chinese WIKI](https://gitee.com/ying32/govcl/wikis/pages).

----
-### Note:

-**When using the "liblcl" library, it is run in a compatible "libvcl" library, so some methods and properties of components and components are not available.**

 ---

 ### API document